 Designing an analytics dashboard that helps teachers support language learning

-As a Product Designer at STORYWORLD, I was responsible for developing the analytics dashboard from start to finish - turning a teacher's napkin sketch into design ideas, iterating on visual and interaction design, prototyping, testing, and launching.
+As a product designer, I was responsible for developing the analytics dashboard from start to finish - turning a teacher's napkin sketch into design ideas, iterating on visual and interaction design, prototyping, testing, and launching.
 Along the way, I worked with with software engineers, educational researchers, and bilingual teachers for critique and feedback.

 Teaching students to read and speak in a new language is hard, especially when students come from diverse backgrounds and have different learning needs.
 My goal was to account not only for the language teachers’ goals, but also the nuanced ways they interact with technology, data, and students from different backgrounds.

 Needfinding with teachers

 We interviewed a number of bilingual teachers and researchers.
 To get authentic feedback, we framed the discussion in such a way that focused on the educator’s needs rather confining her input to the visual context of my design.
 The open-ended session allowed her to introduce concepts which became so critical in the early development of the teacher dashboard.

 After the discussions, I discovered that they needed insights into the following questions:

 • Who is the falling behind in class and needs support?

 • What particularly words and narratives is my class struggling with?

 • How can I use this information to plan my lessons?